Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Design Implications

-One benefit of decentralization is the ability for governance units to innovate, as emphasized in the phrase ``laboratories of democracy'' used to describe state governments in the U.S. As communities evolve, their survival partly depends on their willingness to evolve their governance in response to events.
-For instance, the well-known case of textually enacted rape in LambdaMOO led to new governance structures involving elected officials, petitions, and ballots~\cite{dibbell1994rape}.
-The literature on polycentricity similarly emphasizes continual adaptation in the face of changing environments~\cite{gruby2014multi,ostrom1999coping,heikkila2018bringing,carlisle2019polycentric}, which depends on centers having the capability to continually experiment with rules \cite{carlisle2019polycentric,ostrom1999coping}.
-Thus, to enable innovation and adaptation, online social platforms should support local administrators in experimenting with community guidelines, sanctioning criteria, or automation settings \cite{jhaver2019automated,matias2018civilservant}.
-Cross-level dimensions include providing greater autonomy from above so units can independently develop tools and establish rules, and providing support from above in the form of platform tools that help with experimentation.
-For platforms with thin top levels, support could instead come from end-users in the form of funding or volunteer development of tools.
+One benefit of decentralization is the ability of governance units to innovate, as emphasized in the phrase ``laboratories of democracy'' used to describe state governments in the U.S. As communities evolve, their survival partly depends on their willingness to evolve their governance in response to events.
+The polycentricity literature emphasizes continual adaptation in changing environments~\citep{ostrom1999coping,carlisle2019polycentric}, which depends on centers having the capability to continually experiment with rules \citep{carlisle2019polycentric,ostrom1999coping}.
+Thus, to enable innovation and adaptation, online social platforms should provide autonomy and otherwise support local administrators' experiments with community guidelines, sanctioning criteria, or automation settings \citep{jhaver2019automated,matias2018civilservant}.
+Competition for users is another outgrowth of increased decentralization that can lead to better user conditions.
+New communities often form when a faction of an existing community is dissatisfied with its moderation ~\citep{matias2016civic,mcgillicuddy2016}.
+According to polycentricity and federalism scholars, competition between different units induces self-regulating tendencies as it compels units to demonstrate their value to members~\citep{ostrom1961organization,thiel2019governing,mcginnis2012reflections}.
+However, competition can be detrimental for users when it leads to cross-community conflict or significant consolidation.
+Platforms with cross-cutting memberships may be able to avoid excessive competition, as joining one unit does not imply exiting another.
+This permits units to be complementary despite the appearance of competitive overlap.

-\subsubsection{Facilitating Social Learning}
+\subsection{Facilitating Social Learning}